hodlwallet/hodl-wallet-ios/README.md

 ### Completely decentralized

 Unlike other iOS Bitcoin wallets, **Hodl** is a standalone Bitcoin client.
 It connects directly to the Bitcoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
-Even if Hodl disappears, the app will continue to function, allowing users to access their money at any time.
-You can also recover Hodls revoery seed in other Bitcoin wallets if necessary as we follow BIP standards for wallet generation.
+Even if **Hodl** disappears, the app will continue to function, allowing users to access their money at any time.
+You can also recover **Hodl's** backup recovery key in other Bitcoin wallets if necessary as we follow BIP standards for wallet generation.

 ### Cutting-edge security